Back to Blog

 I think people (customers) get a real sense of security when shopping online, and they can look all around the product without just making a decision based on an image.
 Pictures are worth 1000 words for sure, but 3d and virtualized AR are worth 1000 pictures when it comes to large purchase decision-making in an e-tailer space. - Aaron Levine, VP of IT and Digital Commerce, EQ3

-3. Build a Flexible Supply Chain
+3. Build a flexible supply chain

 The COVID-19 outbreak has exposed the vulnerabilities of many furniture companies, especially the ones that had a high dependence on China for materials or finished products.
 Likewise, after the situation escalated in Italy, where most high-end leathers come from, furniture brands and retailers were faced with a harsh reality: supply chain risk management is essential for furniture businesses